AleOnori98/MicroGridsPy_Doc/docs/source/advanced.rst

 Brownfield
 ----------------------

-[8]
-The model now includes a new feature for brownfield investment, enabling optimization of the microgrid by considering technologies that were previously installed by others in the field.
-In simpler terms, this means the model can now factor in existing infrastructure or equipment from previous installations when determining the most efficient and effective way to optimize the microgrid.
+The feature for brownfield investment introduced in [8], enables the optimization of mini-grids by considering technologies that were previously installed by others in the field.
+The model can now factor in existing components from previous installations when determining the most efficient and effective way to optimize the microgrid.
-The new feature requires modification of some existing constraints and to add others.

-In the context of mini-grids, the concept of "brownfield" refers to the development or expansion of a mini-grid system within an existing and often underutilized or outdated energy infrastructure.
-Brownfield development contrasts with "greenfield," which involves building entirely new projects on undeveloped or unused land.
+* **In the model**: